hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Firstly, each solution receives a penalty for the proportion of somatic variants which have implied ploidies that are inconsistent with the minor and major allele ploidy.
 Secondly, for highly diploid samples, the VAFs of the somatic variants are used directly to calculate a somatic variant implied purity.

-For both purposes, accurate VAF estimation is essential thus PURPLE requires the ‘AD’ (Alllelic Depth) field in the vcf.
+For both purposes, accurate VAF estimation is essential thus PURPLE requires the ‘AD’ (Allelic Depth) field in the vcf.
 High quality filtering of artifacts and false positive calls is also critical to achieving an accurate fit.

 #### Preparing Strelka output for PURPLE

 HMF currently uses Strelka for somatic calling.
-A number of transformations are required to prepare Stelka output for use in PURPLE.
+A number of transformations are required to prepare Strelka output for use in PURPLE.
 At a minimum this includes:
 1. Merging SNP and INDEL output
 2. Renaming samples from NORMAL and TUMOR to names consistent with AMBER/COBALT/PURPLE